ufuk-cakir/rubix/source/index.rst

 improvements over state-of-the-art codes.
 For further details see the publications or the documentation of the individual functions.

 Currently the following functionalities are provided:

 - Generate mock IFU flux cubes for stars from IllustrisTNG50

+- Generate mock photometric images for stars for different filter curves

 - Use different stellar population synthesis models

-- Use MUSE as telescope instrument
+- Use MUSE as telescope instrument (and some other instruments)

 Currently the code is under development and is not yet all functionality is available.
 We are working on adding more features and improving the code, espectially we work on the following features:

 - Adding support for more simulations

 - Adding support for more telescopes

 - Adding gas emission lines and gas continuum

 - Adding dust attenuation

 - Adding support for gradient calculation

 If you are interested in contributing to the code or have ideas for further features, please contact us via a github issue.